nuttlabs/the-streamline/ulysses/The Streamline/Your Essential Primer for Maximizing ChatGPT.md

-*Welcome to Part 2 of your AI Jumpstart.
-In this edition, we’ll discuss the revolutionary debut of ChatGPT, what it is, and the basics of using it.
+*Part 2 of your AI Jumpstart is an essential introduction to ChatGPT, including important context for its revolutionary debut and a pivotal primer for maximizing the tool.
 If you haven't yet subscribed to The Streamline, [hop aboard](https://thestreamline.ai), then find me on [Twitter](https://twitter.com/williamnutt), [YouTube](https://youtube.com/williamnutt), [LinkedIn](https://linkedin.com/in/williamnutt) and [Bluesky](https://bsky.app/profile/wnutt.bsky.social). 🦾

 \<!-- youTube(zF8ELog6tog) --\>